 - Outside Contractors assigned permanently or temporarily to the building involved in the emergency shall evacuate the building through the closest available exit.
 Once outside of the building, they should report to the front of the building to the appropriate shop supervisor.

-- After the Physical Plant employees have evacuated the building and gone to their assigned location in front of the building, they should remain there until they speak with their supervisors.
+- After the Facilities employees have evacuated the building and gone to their assigned location in front of the building, they should remain there until they speak with their supervisors.
 They should not reenter the building until the fire alarm or other audible warning has been silenced and the Amherst Fire Department or Campus Police has granted permission.

 The following procedures shall be followed when someone discovers a fire in a building, regardless of how large the fire is: